 Effective management level (knowledge and mastery of technology).

 - Use the Internet, spreadsheet, database, word processing, statistical, and presentation

-- Provide evidence of adapting to other cultures by demonstrating shared feelings, perceptions,
+- Provide evidence of adapting to diverse environments and cultures through shared feelings,

 Accounting, finance, business law, management information systems, marketing, management,

-- Use business-related terms, concepts, theories, and principles appropriately.
+- Use and application of business-related terms, concepts, theories, and principles.

 - Use critical thinking to reach decisions by: